AriFordsham/GHCWiki/type-functions-solving.md

   - SubstVar (formerly, Local) applies to variable equalities (both locals and wanteds)
 - With SubstFam and SubstVar, we always substitute locals into wanteds and never the other way around.
 We perform substitutions exhaustively.
 For SubstVar, this is crucial to avoid non-termination.
 - We should probably use SubstVar on all variable equalities before using SubstFam, as the former may refine the left-hand sides of family equalities, and hence, lead to Top being applicable where it wasn't before.
+- We use SubstFam and SubstVar to substitute wanted equalities **only** if their right-hand side contains a flexible type variables (which for variable equalities means that we apply SubstVar only to flexible variable equalities).

 Notes: